-- Toilet block that has male female and disabled facilities. - A main carpark, and the overflow adjacent carpark at the east and a smaller car park at the west of the forest. - Over 10km of purpose-built red grade mountain bike trails, built in a series of interconnecting loops.
-These are a popular draw for Outdoor Education Departments of several Local Authorities, and instructors bring the young people and their bikes by minibus during term time.
-They include ethnic minority and/or single sex groups, and those with challenging behaviour.
-Its also a draw for mountain bikers too.
-Almost 20,000 of them in 2 years. - The route of a multi use trail currently under construction to appeal to the family market. - Scottish Water support responsible access under the Access legislation, and have a local fishing business. - There are a network of paths and trails regularly used but with out way marking.
+- Over 10km of purpose-built red grade mountain bike trails, built in a series of interconnecting loops.
+These are a popular draw for a wide range of users, attracting not only individual recreational cyclists, but also Outdoor Education Departments of several Local Authorities, whereand instructors bring the young people and their bikes by minibus during term time; voluntary & community groups, social services, and others.
+These y visitors/users include ethnic minority and/or single sex groups, disadvantaged youngsters, and those with challenging behaviour. - The route of a low level multi use trail along the shores of the reservoir is currently under construction to appeal to the family and older markets. - Scottish Water support responsible access under the Access legislation, and have a local fishing business. - There are a network of paths and trails regularly used but with out way marking or interpretation.